Battle of Plassey: Battle

 Clive watched the situation unfolding from the roof of the hunting lodge, anticipating news from Mir Jafar.
 He ordered his troops to advance from the grove and line up facing the larger tank.
-His army consisted of 750 European infantry with 100 Topasses, 2100 sepoys (dusadhs) and 100 artillery-men assisted by 50 sailors.
+His army consisted of 750 European infantry with 100 Topasses, 2100 sepoys (dusadhs) and 100 artillerymen assisted by 50 sailors.
 The artillery consisted of eight 6-pounders and two howitzers.
 The Europeans and Topasses were placed in the centre of the line in four divisions, flanked on both sides by three 6-pounders.
 The sepoys were placed on the right and left in equal divisions.
 Clive posted two 6-pounders and two howitzers behind some brick-kilns 200 yd north of the left division of his army to oppose the French fire.

 Battle begins

 At 8:00, the French artillery at the larger tank fired the first shot, killing one and wounding another from the grenadier company of the 39th Regiment.
-This, as a signal, the rest of the Nawab's artillery started a heavy and continuous fire.
+At this signal, the rest of the Nawab's artillery started firing heavily and continuously.
 The advanced field pieces of the British opposed the French fire, while those with the battalion opposed the rest of the Nawab's artillery.
 Their shots did not serve to immobilize the artillery but hit the infantry and cavalry divisions.
 By 8:30, the British had lost 10 Europeans and 20 sepoys.
 Leaving the advanced artillery at the brick kilns, Clive ordered the army to retreat back to relative shelter of the grove.
 The rate of casualties of the British dropped substantially due to the protection of the embankment.